mohuls/django-gunicorn/README.md

 ## Deploying to Live Server (Remote)

-1. Clone the github repo `$ git clone https://github.com/mohuls/django-gunicorn` in a directory at server.
+1. Clone the github repo `$ git clone https://github.com/mohuls/django-gunicorn` in user home directory.
-2. Copy all the cloned files to project dir where you created the virtual environment `$ cp -a django-gunicorn/. ~/django-gunicorn`.
-2. cd to the project dir.
-3. `$ pipenv install` to install all the dependencies from Pipfile and Pipfile.lock.
+2. `$ cd django-gunicorn` and then `$ pipenv install` to install all the dependencies from Pipfile and Pipfile.lock.
 4. `$ pipenv shell` to activate the virtual environment (.venv).
 5. `$ nano stocks/settings.py` and add the server IP or domain in the allowed hosts list.
 The line will looks like `ALLOWED_HOSTS = ['192.46.213.168', 'example.com']`.
 Now go to bottom of the file and add `STATIC_ROOT = os.path.join(BASE_DIR, 'static/')` for static file location. import the os modue at the top if it is not imported already.
 6. `$ python manage.py makemigrations` and `$ python manage.py migrate` to migrate the database.